CtrlK

 Actionability

 Nearly all guidance is backed by concrete, executable Zig code examples that are copy-paste ready.
-Function signatures, error sets, tagged unions, memory management patterns, and config loading all have complete, runnable examples with good/bad comparisons where appropriate.
+Function signatures, error sets, tagged unions, memory management patterns, and configuration loading all have complete, runnable examples with good/bad comparisons where appropriate.

 3 / 3